STAFF

 Sixth Grade

-There is nothing more constant in life than change!
-This is something that I have fully embraced in my life.
+There is nothing more constant in life than change, and I have fully embraced this reality.
 My husband, Steve, and I are enjoying our time as empty nesters.
 When I wrote this biography just a year ago, everything was different.
-My family keeps me busy.
-I am a proud grandma to two adorable little boys, Calan and Lance.
+Family keeps me busy, as I am a proud grandmother to three adorable little boys: Calan, Lance, and Ronan.
 Fortunately, they live just across the lake in Eagle Mountain with my oldest daughter, Peyton, and her husband, Cameron.
-My second daughter, Haylie, currently resides in Alabama.
-Kinsey and her husband, Nicholas, recently graduated from USU and moved to Mesa, AZ.
-My only son, Garrett, and his wife, Tianna, attend SUU in Cedar City.
+My second daughter, Haylie, moved from Alabama to Seattle, WA this year and loves the Pacific Northwest.
+Kinsey, my youngest daughter, and her husband, Nicholas, recently graduated from Utah State University and moved to Mesa, AZ.
+Kinsey earned her master’s degree in Applied Behavioral Analysis.
+My only son, Garrett, and his wife, Tianna, live in Provo, where Garrett is attending BYU Law School.